We have audited the attached Balance Sheet of Asit C Mehta Financial

 clause (d) of sub-section (1) of Section 209 of the Companies Act, 1956

-in respect of the service activities carried on by the Company and
+in respect of the manufacturing activities carried on by the Company

 (9) (a) According to records of the Company, and on the basis of our